New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 • However, for unincorporated companies, the rate is 15%.

-• For incorporated and unincorporated companies, the second option lowers the tax rate for assessable profits within the first $2 million Hong Kong Dollars.
+• For incorporated and unincorporated companies, the second option lowers the tax rate for the first HKD 2 million of assessable profits.

 • Companies with profits under the first $2 million cap get a concessionary tax rate of 8.25%.
 Any remaining profits above $2 million will be taxed at 16.5%.